shiffman/shiffman.net/teaching/a2z/generate/index.md

 * [Three Models for the Description of Language (Chomsky)](http://chomsky.info/articles/195609--.pdf)

 ## Exercise ideas
+* TBA

 <a name ="ngrams"></a>
 ## N-Grams and Markov Chains

 The [infinite monkey theorem](http://en.wikipedia.org/wiki/Infinite_monkey_theorem) suggests that a monkey randomly typing at a keyboard for an infinite amount of time would eventually type the complete works of William Shakespeare.
 [Working out the math to this problem](http://natureofcode.com/book/chapter-9-the-evolution-of-code/#chapter09_section2) reveals just how insanely long this would actually take.
-Even for a monkey to randomly type "to be or not to be" would take eons of time.
-This isn't too hard to demonstrate with JavaScript as we can generate random Strings fairly easily.
+Even for a monkey to randomly type “to be or not to be” requires eons upon eons of time.
+We can demonstrate the idea with JavaScript by generating random Strings.

 <p id="randomit"></p>